DreamOfTheRedChamber/system-design-interviews/scenario_KvStore/bigTable.md

 * A outside service could be used to monitor the health of master.
 However, how to guarantee the network connection between outside service and master.
 * Chubby is the outside service which has five servers.
 It will use consensus algorithm like Paxos to gaurantee that there is no false positive.

+# Horizontal scalability
-## Tablet
+## Three layer tablets
+### Root tablet
+* Bigtable stores the root tablet location in a never-changing position.
+Root table is the first partition of metadata table and it will never be partitioned further.

 ### Metadata table
 * Metadata table stores the mapping of tablets.
 It is similar to the information_schema table in MySQL.

-#### Root tablet
-* Bigtable stores the root tablet location in a never-changing position.
-Root table is the first partition of metadata table and it will never be partitioned further.

 #### User tablet
 * Stores the location of user created data

-# Flowchart of looking for data
+## Flowchart
-* All data is tored in ECOMMERCE_ORDERS table and look for order ID A20210101RST
+* All data is stored in ECOMMERCE_ORDERS table and look for order ID A20210101RST

 ![](../.gitbook/assets/bigtable_lookfor_data.png)

+## Benefits
+### Large storage capacity
+* The three layer storage architecture makes it easy for big table to scale.
+  * Each single record in metadata table is 1KB.
+  * The upper limit of metadata tablet is 128MB.
+  * Three layer hierarchy could store (128*1000)^2 = 2^34

+### Evenly distributed load for metadata
+* When looking for where a tablet is, the load is evenly distributed.
+* For the root table where everyone needs to look, its location never gets changed and could be cached by client.
+* During the entire access path, it does not need to pass through master.

 # Design thoughts